Connect with us

 Notably, four of the six human interferon receptor genes are located on chromosome 21.
 Most people have only two copies of each chromosome and so would have only two copies of these genes.
 Because people with Down syndrome have three copies of chromosome 21, they also have three copies of the interferon receptor genes on it.
 This contributes to the overproduction of interferon receptors seen in those with Down syndrome.

-Our team wanted to know whether this extra copy of interferon receptor genes, with the roughly 200 other genes located on chromosome 21, contribute to features of Down syndrome.
+Our team wanted to know whether this extra copy of interferon receptor genes, compared with the roughly 200 other genes located on chromosome 21, contribute to features of Down syndrome.
 To do this, we used a mouse model of Down syndrome.
 In this mouse model, a large region of its genome that is equivalent to a large portion of human chromosome 21 is triplicated to reproduce many features of Down syndrome.

 Using CRISPR gene editing technology, we reduced the number of interferon receptor genes from three to the typical two, leaving all other triplicated genes intact.
 We found that correcting the number of interferon receptor genes significantly reduced abnormal gene expression patterns across multiple tissue types, both during embryonic development and in adult mice.
 These mice also had more regulated immune responses, normal heart development, reduced developmental delays, improved performance on memory and learning tasks and even a more typical skull and facial morphology.